How to Restore a NAS Buffalo Drive Station HD-LB3.0TU2 RAID Array with Multiple Disk Failures

 By implementing regular system monitoring and alerting, you can proactively detect and prevent data loss events on your NAS Buffalo Drive Station HD-LB3.0TU2 devices, minimizing the risk of data loss and ensuring the availability and integrity of your data.

-Although NAS Drive Station HD-LB3.0TU2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Drive Station HD-LB3.0TU2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view